-The vehicle must be fitted with either all radial or all cross-ply tyres and the spare tyre must be the same size as those fitted to the vehicle, except for a vehicle with a manufacturers 'space saving' wheel.
+19.6.4The vehicle must be fitted with either all radial or all cross-ply tyres and the spare tyre must be the same size as those fitted to the vehicle, except for a vehicle with a manufacturers 'space saving' wheel.

-Vehicles with a 'space-saving' wheel are to comply with the manufacturer's specifications as to use.
+19.6.5Vehicles with a 'space-saving' wheel are to comply with the manufacturer's specifications as to use.
 When so used, the vehicle must not be used for plying for hire, or private hire.
 Any change in the type or size of the tyres fitted to the vehicle must be reported to the licensing officer at once.

-18.5 Accessibility
+19.7 Accessibility

-The Council recognises the need to promote the use of wheelchair accessible vehicles to ensure that all members of the community are able to benefit from the service that they provide.
+19.8 The Council recognises the need to promote the use of wheelchair accessible vehicles to ensure that all members of the community are able to benefit from the service that they provide.

-\Requirements relating only to hackney carriage vehicles\.
+Requirements relating only to hackney carriage vehicles.
 Whilst all newly issued hackney plates must be wheelchair-accessible, private hire vehicle applications for these types of vehicle are also welcomed by the Council.

-Where a vehicle is wheelchair-accessible:
+19.9 Where a vehicle is wheelchair-accessible:

-- a) All lifts / ramps must be maintained and in fully working order so as to comply with the Lifting Operations and Lifting Equipment Regulations 1998 - b) All equipment used to strap /or tie a wheelchair in place should be fully maintained and in full working order - c) All tie / strap locations shall be kept clear of any obstruction.
+a) All lifts / ramps must be maintained and in fully working order so as to comply with the Lifting Operations and Lifting Equipment Regulations 1998 b) All equipment used to strap /or tie a wheelchair in place should be fully maintained and in full working order c) All tie / strap locations shall be kept clear of any obstruction.

-18.6 Reducing air pollution
+19.10 Reducing air pollution

-The Council is committed to encouraging applications for more fuel-efficient vehicles.
+19.11 The Council is committed to encouraging applications for more fuel-efficient vehicles.
 Vehicle pollution has a significant impact on air quality in the district, and there is widespread agreement that more must be done to reduce the number of higher-polluting vehicles.

-Drivers are also advised that vehicles should not be left to idle as this causes unnecessary pollution and increases their fuel costs.
+19.12 Drivers are also advised that vehicles should not be left to idle as this causes unnecessary pollution and increases their fuel costs.

-From 1 May 2019 The Air Quality (Taxis and Private Hire Vehicles Database) (England and Wales) Regulations 2019 will require the Council to provide details to the secretary of state of all hackney carriage and private hire vehicles.
+19.13 From 1 May 2019 The Air Quality (Taxis and Private Hire Vehicles Database) (England and Wales) Regulations 2019 will require the Council to provide details to the secretary of state of all hackney carriage and private hire vehicles.
 Therefore the following details will be provided as requested;

-- (a) the date from which the licence has effect; - (c) the date on which the licence is due to expire; - (d) a statement as to whether the vehicle is a taxi or a private hire vehicle - (e) such other information the licensing authority holds in relation to the vehicle that may be relevant for the purposes of ensuring the accurate identification of vehicles, having had regard to any guidance issued by the Secretary of State.
+- a) the date from which the licence has effect; - b) the date on which the licence is due to expire; - c) a statement as to whether the vehicle is a taxi or a private hire vehicle - d) such other information the licensing authority holds in relation to the vehicle that may be relevant for the purposes of ensuring the accurate identification of vehicles, having had regard to any guidance issued by the Secretary of State.3

-18.7 Advertising
+19.14 Advertising

-No signs, notices, advertisements, marks, numbers, letters, figures, symbols, emblems or devices whatsoever shall be displayed on, in or from any licensed vehicle except as required by any statutory provision or with prior written approval of the Council.
+19.15 No signs, notices, advertisements, marks, numbers, letters, figures, symbols, emblems or devices whatsoever shall be displayed on, in or from any licensed vehicle except as required by any statutory provision or with prior written approval of the Council.
 In relation to other advertising materials, any false, misleading or inaccurate material contrary to this policy and/or its conditions will result in the taking of enforcement action.